apache/doris/docs/en/docs/admin-manual/config/fe-config.md

 Default：4

-When FeEstarts the MySQL server based on NIO model, the number of threads responsible for IO events.
+When FE starts the MySQL server based on NIO model, the number of threads responsible for IO events.

 #### `mysql_nio_backlog_num`